Know Your Pipes

 Where are pipes located?

 In short, plumbing pipes can be almost anywhere.
 They run through ceiling joists in the basement and floor joists in the attic.
 They are found between the studs and running through the studs in interior and exterior walls.

 But unrelated projects can be affected by the location of plumbing as well.
 For example, maybe you want to cut a hole in the master closet floor and put a chute to the laundry room below.
 With proximity to the master bath, washing machine, utility sink and water heater, you'd better check for pipes before you cut.

 Different states, counties and cities have different codes as to the materials and sizes of plumbing pipes.
 A general rule is that the thinner lines which run both vertically and horizontally are hot and cold water supply lines.
 Thicker lines are for drainage as they carry not only water, but also debris and gases.
 They appear horizontal, but actually run downward.
 Lines that run vertically above a fixture's drain lines are vent pipes.

 Knowing a little about residential plumbing systems and the location of pipes will benefit you in just about any situation that requires you to open up the walls.
 So before you go swinging a sledgehammer, be sure you won't be demolishing more than drywall.
-For best results, work with a reliable, licensed contractor.
+For best results, work with a reliable, licensed contractor and get an idea of the cost to repipe a house.